 1. You Can’t Afford a Full-Time CMO

-If you are a relatively new or start-up financial advisor, or an emerging asset management firm, or any size firm on a tight budget, you may be able to hire a fractional CMO at well, a fraction of the cost of a full-time CMO.
+If you are a relatively new or start-up financial advisor, or an emerging asset management firm, or any size firm on a tight budget, you may be able to hire fractional CMO services at well, a fraction of the cost of a full-time CMO.
 You save on recruitment, health care, taxes, and potential relocation costs.
 For some early stage firms, a fractional CMO may be persuaded to take a meaningful stock position instead of higher retainer fees.

 2. You Need a Strategic Marketing Mentor

 Do you need an outside opinion?
 By definition, a fractional CMO is an outsider with fresh perspective on how to grow assets, find and implement strategic partnerships, develop operational efficiencies, and mentor junior marketing people.
-A fractional CMO should be able lead your firm, if needed, in a rebranding, repositioning or refashioning.
+A fractional CMO should be able to lead your firm, if needed, in a rebranding, repositioning or refashioning.
 By contrast, a project-based contract worker may be less likely to have the skills, or to provide the strategic big picture ideas that a more experienced fractional CMO could conjure.

 3. You Need to Build a Team with One Hire

 A fractional CMO can also be a turnkey solution for your marketing strategy, implementation, and staffing needs.
-The fractional can be one person, such as an experienced industry hand; a specialized marketing agency team with broad financial services marketing and distribution expertise; or a larger content marketing, advertising, and PR agency.
+The fractional can be one person, such as an experienced industry hand; a specialized marketing agency team with broad financial services marketing and distribution expertise; or a larger digital, content marketing, advertising, and PR agency.
 Whatever the form, your marketing partner should have a virtual or on-site team of industry experts and sub-contractors in strategy, lead generation, writing, design, and distribution at the ready.

 4. You Need A Master Content Creator